Carlwasinfected/SWE262P_PROGRAMMING_STYLES_MileStone2345/README.md

 The building framework we use is `Maven`, so the build script file is `src/pom.xml`.

+## Milestone 4

+In this section, we add two functions to parse and build the JSONObject as a stream.
+The method signatures are as follows, the code is at `src/main/java/org/json/JSONObject.java`, starting at  `line 2730` and ending at `line 2781`.
+- `public Stream<Object> toStream()`  given a JSONObject, turn it into a stream
+- `private void streamBuilderHelper(String preKey, Object val)` given the previous path, parse and add each new object of the current path into the stream builder recursively.

+In our implementation, each element in the stream is a `HashMap<String, Object> Object`, the key is the string indicating the current path of the value, and the value is the actual object correspondingly.
+Our function also supports the parsing of `JSONObject` and `JSONArray` by calling another new function recursively if needed.

+The related JUnit tests we wrote are located at `src/test/java/org.json.junit/JSONObjectTest.java`, starting at `line 1192` and ending at `line 1258`.
+The static resource files for testing are at `src/test/resources/*`.
+All added test cases have already been verified correctly.

+The building framework we used is `Maven` and the build script file is located at `src/pom.xml`.

 *PS: Thank you for reviewing our work!
 For any issues, feel free to contact me [here](mailto:canw7@uci.edu).- Brs, Can*

 *-----  Our README ends here  -------*